xrarch/mintia/README.md

 It aims to be something that might have come off of a weird workstation computer made by a doomed company in 1989, and that might have been considered a pretty strong system at the time.
-It also tries to be portable to other 32-bit architectures, with vague plans for a period-accurate MIPS or i386 port in the future.
+It also tries to be portable to other 32-bit architectures, with plans for an m68k and SPARC port some day.

 ![Running](https://raw.githubusercontent.com/limnarch/mintia/main/screenshot.png)